DataDog/integrations-core/cisco_aci/tests/README.md

 ### Cisco Application Centric Infrastructure Simulator

 Cisco has created VM images for a simulator that is said to behave exactly like a real cisco ACI setup.
-This would exactly fit our needs, except that they do not offer public links and would need us to have an existing contract with them.
+However, these images are only offered under a partnership contract.

 ### Cisco public sandbox